abhilashkrishnan/aybo/README.md

-# aybo
+# AYBO
-x86 Operating System
+AYBO is an experimental x86 Operating System